Head up to the Andersonville Chicago Summer Sidewalk Sale

 Andersonville’s roots as a community extend well back into the 19th century, when immigrant Swedish farmers started moving north into what was then a distant suburb of Chicago.
-In the 1850’s the area north of Foster and east of Clark was a large cherry orchard, and families had only begun to move into the fringes of what is now Andersonville.
-The neighborhood’s first school, the Andersonville School, was built in 1854 at the corner of those two thoroughfares, and served as the area’s primary school until 1908.
+In the 1850’s the area north of Foster and east of Clark was a large cherry orchard.
+The neighborhood’s first school was built in 1854 at the corne.

-Like most other European-American ethnic groups, Swedes began to move to the suburbs during the Depression and post-war periods, and the neighborhood began to decline.
-Concerned about the deteriorating commercial situation, the Uptown Clark Street Business Association renewed its commitment to its Swedish heritage by renaming itself the Andersonville Chamber of Commerce.
-On October 17, 1964, Andersonville was rededicated in a ceremony attended by Chicago Mayor Richard J. Daley and Illinois Governor Otto Kerner.
-The following summer, the annual Swedish tradition of celebrating the summer solstice blossomed into Midsommarfest, which has since grown into one of Chicago’s largest and most popular street festivals.
+Swedes began to move to the suburbs during the Depression and post-war and the neighborhood began to decline.
+The Uptown Clark Street Business Association renamed itself the Andersonville Chamber of Commerce.
+In October 1964, Andersonville was rededicated in a ceremony attended by Chicago Mayor Daley and Illinois Governor Otto Kerner.

-In the late 1980s, Andersonville began a period of revival as new groups discovered its lovely housing stock, easy access to downtown Chicago and the lakefront, and unique commercial district.
-A large lesbian and gay population developed, spurred by the opening of such businesses as Women & Children First, a bookstore focusing on feminist authors and topics.
-New gift shops and ethnic eateries opened and gave Clark Street a new commercial vitality and diversity.
+In the late 1980s, Andersonville began a revival as new groups discovered affordable housing stock, easy access to downtown and the lakefront and the unique commercial district.
+A large lesbian and gay population developed, spurred by the such businesses as Women & Children First.
+New shops and eateries giving Clark Street new vitality and diversity.

-Andersonville remains one of the most concentrated areas of Swedish heritage in the United States, but its residents and businesses represent a wide array of cultures.
-In March, 2010, the Andersonville business area was named a National Historic District because of its rich cultural and architectural history.
+In 2010, the Andersonville business area was named a National Historic District because of its rich cultural and architectural history.

-Andersonville’s commitment to all things local isn’t its only claim to fame.
-Like no other neighborhood in Chicago, Andersonville has demonstrated a deep commitment to the planet.
-Through its eco-Andersonville program, Andersonville instituted Chicago’s first neighborhood-wide residential composting program in 2013, which complements its commercial district recycling program.
+Through its eco-Andersonville program, Andersonville instituted Chicago’s first neighborhood-wide residential composting program in 2013.
 Andersonville was also the first community in the city to install a “People Spot,” created by turning parking spaces into green space for sitting and gathering.
-Andersonville now has two People Spots, plus on-street bike corrals encouraging sustainable transportation.
-In 2015 Andersonville has launched a year-long celebration of the 50th anniversary of Midsommarfest and of the neighborhoods being named “Andersonville.”
+Andersonville has on-street bike corrals encouraging sustainable transportation.

 Andersonville Historic Commercial District

 The Historic Andersonville commercial district, along Clark Street and Ashland Avenue, is comprised mostly of early twentieth century commercial architecture.
-Included in the historically significant buildings are a number of two- and three-story commercial brick buildings with limestone ornamentation.
-One of the best examples is the Temple Theater building, located at 5233 North Clark Street – now home to Women & Children First Books.
-A two story brick building with limestone ornamentation with string courses and geometric patterns, this building is a typical example of an Andersonville commercial structure.
+One of the best examples is the Temple Theater building, located at 5233 North Clark Street home to Women & Children First Books.

 You can take a self-guided tour of “Historic Andersonville!”
 This historic tour map and tour handout will take you on a 20-minute walking tour of historically significant buildings throughout the commercial area.
 Remember to stop, shop, and eat too!